Wyoming runs over New Mexico 31-3 to become bowl eligible

 Wyoming has won four in a row and proved to be one of the hotter Mountain West teams over the season’s final month.
 The Cowboys’ winning streak reversed a four-game losing skid that nearly knocked them from bowl contention.

-New Mexico, after consecutive 3-9 seasons, is at a crossroads as the seven-year tenure of coach Bob Davie is on somewhat shaky ground, especially with the attendance mired in a downhill spiral throughout the season, totaling about 100,000.
+New Mexico, after consecutive 3-9 seasons, is at a crossroads as Davie’s seven-year tenure is on somewhat shaky ground, especially with the attendance mired in a downhill spiral throughout the season, totaling about 100,000.

 The Cowboys earned bowl eligibility with their sixth win, but another game is far from assured as, entering the weekend, there were 23 teams vying for the final six bowl spots that had not been unofficially committed.
 The Mountain West has five guaranteed bowl tie-ins, and the Cowboys are the sixth conference team to be bowl eligible.